GLOBAL MARKETS-U.S. dollar hits five-year highs, stocks advance

 since June, and as U.S. crude stocks declined last week.

-at $69.92 a barrel after falling by $2 on Tuesday on a deal
+$70.39 a barrel after falling by $2 on Tuesday on a deal between